 If clothing fails to meet the acceptable professional dress standards, the student-athlete will be asked to change into the school uniform and may lose the privilege to participate in the athletic game.

 Student-Athletes should travel in professional dress or school-issued, matching athletic uniforms.

-Managers and Ineligible players should remain in professional dress for duration of travel and event
+Managers and Ineligible players should remain in professional dress for duration of travel and event.

 PROFESSIONAL DRESS GUIDELINES